lafusew/chatroom/README.md

 - Display all currently connected users
 - Delete one of our previous messages

 All groups in class are connected to the same Socket.io server.
-We could do Pull Request to the server code to add custom functionality to our code.
+We could do Pull Request to the server code to add custom functionality to our chat.